Anthony Roth Costanzo

-Anthony Roth Costanzo is an American countertenor, actor, and producer who has led performances at opera companies around the world.
-Beginning his career in musical theatre at the age of 11, he has since been featured at the Metropolitan Opera, Lyric Opera of Chicago, San Francisco Opera, English National Opera, Los Angeles Opera, and Glyndebourne Opera Festival, as well as in concert with the New York Philharmonic, Berlin Philharmonic, San Francisco Symphony, London Symphony Orchestra, Cleveland Orchestra, and National Symphony Orchestra.
-In 2012, he won first place at Plácido Domingo's international opera competition Operalia and, in 2009, was a Grand Finals Winner of the Metropolitan Opera National Council Auditions.
-As an actor, he has performed in several films, including the Merchant Ivory film A Soldier's Daughter Never Cries, for which he was nominated for an Independent Spirit Award.
-As a producer and curator, he has created shows for National Sawdust, Opera Philadelphia, the Philharmonia Baroque, Princeton University, WQXR, The State Theater in Salzburg, MasterVoices, and Kabuki-za Tokyo.
-Costanzo is a graduate of Princeton University, where he has returned to teach, and he received his master's degree from the Manhattan School of Music.
+Anthony Roth Costanzo (born 8 May 1982) is an American countertenor.
+He began his career in musical theater at the age of 11.
+Costanzo is a graduate of Princeton University and of the Manhattan School of Music.
+In 2012, he won first place at the Operalia competition.
+In 2009, he was a Grand Finals Winner of the Metropolitan Opera National Council Auditions.
+He has been an actor in film and a producer and curator.
+He is the designated general director and president of Opera Philadelphia, where he has instituted a flexible ticket pricing policy.

 Early life

 Costanzo grew up in Durham, North Carolina.
 Both of Costanzo's parents were professors of psychology at Duke University.
+His mother was Hungarian-Jewish, and his father Italian.

 Costanzo became active in the arts at a young age.
 He performed on Broadway and in Broadway national tours including A Christmas Carol, The Sound of Music, and Falsettos.
 He sang backup for Michael Jackson and the Olsen Twins, as well as a duet with Deborah Gibson.
-He began his opera career while still a teenager, performing the role Miles in The Turn of the Screw.
+He began his opera career while still a teenager, performing the role of Miles in The Turn of the Screw.
 Costanzo also performed with Luciano Pavarotti in the Opera Extravaganza production by the Academy of Music in Philadelphia.